heiklap/dawo/README.md

  0.0.75 Mission act Map.
 Instance of dawoApp is now created inside app.
  0.0.78 Updated to be dart2 compatible.

+ 0.0.8  Fixed health suggestions and additional 21 files with analysis or formatting issues.

 ## Files;
 ### code_snippets, learn / copy-paste stuff: